DeepRank/3D-Vac/giulia/hpc_notes.md

 `$HOME/my_serial_program` runs a single instance of a serial (i.e. non-parallel) program, taking a single input file as an argument.

-### Loading modules

-- `module avail` to see which modules are available.
-- `module spider` to find all possible modules and extensions.
-- `module load [module_name]` to load a module.
-- Default modules are disabled on Snellius and Lisa.
-You need to specify the full version of the module you want to load (e.g: Python/3.9.5-GCCcore-10.3.0).

 ### Final job script

 ```
 #!/bin/bash
 #Set job requirements
+#SBATCH --nodes=2
+#SBATCH --ntasks-per-node=16
+#SBATCH --cpus-per-task=4
-#SBATCH -n 16
+#SBATCH --partition=fat
-#SBATCH -t 5:00
+#SBATCH --time=01:00:00

 #Loading modules
-module load 2021
 module load Python/3.9.5-GCCcore-10.3.0
+#MPI case (multi-node job)
+module load mpicopy
+module load OpenMPI/4.1.1-GCC-10.3.0
+mpicopy $HOME/input_dir

-#Copy input file to scratch
+#Copy dir with input files
-cp $HOME/big_input_file "$TMPDIR"
+cp -r $HOME/input_dir "$TMPDIR"

 #Create output directory on scratch
 mkdir "$TMPDIR"/output_dir

-#Execute a Python program located in $HOME, that takes an input file and output directory as arguments.
+#Execute a Python program located in $HOME, that takes an input directory and an output directory as arguments.
-python $HOME/my_program.py "$TMPDIR"/big_input_file "$TMPDIR"/output_dir
+srun python $HOME/my_program.py "$TMPDIR"/input_dir "$TMPDIR"/output_dir
+#MPI case
+mpiexec my_program "$TMPDIR"/input_dir "$TMPDIR"/output_dir

 #Copy output directory from scratch to home
 cp -r "$TMPDIR"/output_dir $HOME
 ```

-Note that The **scratch disk** provides temporary storage that is much faster than the home file system.
-This is particularly important if, for example, you launch 16 processes on a single node, that each need to read in files (or worse, you launch an MPI program over 10 nodes, with 16 processes per node).
-Your input files will be read 16 (or, in the MPI case: 160) times.
-In case you have 1 or 2 tiny input files, it may be acceptable to read these directly from the home file system.
-If you have many files and/or very large files, however, this will put too high a load on the home file system - and slow down your job considerably.

-The solution is to copy your input data to the local scratch disk of each node before starting your application.
-Then, each of the 16 processes on that node can read the input data from the local scratch disk.
-For the single-node example, you reduce the number of file reads from the home file system from 16 to 1 (i.e. only the copy operation).
+### Submitting a job

+- To submit the job described in my_job.sh, use `sbatch my_job.sh`.
+- Upon submission, the system will report the job ID that has been assigned to the job.
+- If you want to cancel a job in the queue, use `scancel [jobid]`.
+- In the batch system, the job output is written to a text file: `slurm-[jobid].out`.
+Make sure to check this file after your job has finished to see if it ran correctly.
+- After you have submitted a job, it ends up in the job queue.
+You can inspect the queue with `squeue -u [username]` or `squeue -j [jobid]`.
+- For some applications, you want to submit the same job script repeatedly.
+In these situations, you can submit an [array job](https://servicedesk.surf.nl/wiki/display/WIKI/Array+jobs).
+- you can use `srun` to start an interactive job or an MPI program (more about it [here](https://servicedesk.surf.nl/wiki/display/WIKI/Interactive+jobs)).